wavyland/wavy/README.md

 ### enable

-When annotated with `wavy.squat.ai/enable=true`, Pods are patched by Wavy so that the applications running in them can render their GUI and the GUI is exposed on a port named `wavy-http`.
+When annotated with `wavy.squat.ai/enable=true`, workloads are patched by Wavy so that the applications running in them can render their GUI and the GUI is exposed on a port named `wavy-http`.

 > **Note**: Kubernetes annotation values are required to be strings; this means the value of this annotation must be the YAML string literal `"true"` rather than the YAML boolean `true`.